“Intro to FYou” Level I credit program

 'Forgiveness or a lack thereof has affected many of us, including myself.
 With that being said, I’m incredibly proud of Tara and her team for creating such an inspirational and much needed initiative.'

-- Ajani Charles, celebrity photographer
+- Ajani Charles, speaker

 WHAT PEOPLE SAY